Binding Freedom Inserts

 3. Tap each hole by hand – the basic tap handle works great for this, but take your time and make sure you run it straight.

-4. Dry-fit each insert to test the depth and fit – sounds tedious but makes a difference and only adds five minutes per ski to the process.
+4. Dry-fit each insert to test the depth and fit – sounds tedious, but it makes a difference and only adds five minutes per ski to the process.

-6. Let cure, sand any excess epoxy on top sheet and mount bindings using new machine screws and a threadlock compound like Vibratite.
+6. Let cure, sand any excess epoxy on the top sheet, and mount bindings using new machine screws and a threadlock compound like Vibratite.

 ,